-For those of you who don't know me, my name is Rupert and I am a freelance wedding photographer, based in the Cotswolds but covering weddings nationally and international, destination weddings.
-The ever growing number of weddings I have photographed, meant I have learned a number of pitfalls for people to look out for - some of which I fell for myself planning our wedding!
+For those of you who don't know me, my name is Rupert and I am a freelance wedding photographer, based in Tetbury in the Cotswolds and I provide memorable wedding photography to couples nationally and internationally.
+As an experienced wedding photographer , the ever growing number of weddings I have captured, means I have learned a number of the pitfalls for people to look out for - some of which I fell for myself planning our wedding!

 Without a wedding venue, an official date isn’t really possible so it’s normally the first thing people consider way before the caterers or wedding photography.

 When looking around wedding venues, there are a few things to consider.

 It may be a little early to know your guest list but an approximate idea of numbers will be helpful.
 Most venues will know what their ‘comfortable capacity’ is and if you’re having a church wedding, it may be that the church you like will also need considering.
 A lot of the time, these limits are a fire regulation so cannot reasonably be overlooked but it can simply be a matter of ensuring the wedding venue can provide a service level they like to and their clients expect.

 However, trying to force more people in despite a venues experience and suggested figures can lead to logistical issues with regards to serving food for example.